-These are the hardy volunteers who help keep the SE Seattle Tool Library’s doors open and the organization running smoothly!
+Here are a few of the past and present volunteers who have kept the SE Seattle Tool Library’s doors open and the organization running smoothly!

-Jacob Lipson (Executive Director).
-Jacob has volunteered as the director of the tool library since March, 2016.
+Jacob Lipson, Second Director Emeritus.
+Jacob volunteered as the director of the tool library from March 2016 until February 2019.
 A Seattle native who works on environmental policy issues in his day job and loves biking in his free time, Jacob is inspired by how the tool library seems to bring out the best sides of folks in the SE Seattle community.
-Jacob’s most successful tool library-supported projects include digging a trench and hooking up the plumbing to plastic rain barrels….
-Admittedly, not particularly impressive work, so you’re probably in better hands asking one of our many other, more-talented volunteers for guidance in embarking on your next project!
+Jacob’s most successful tool library-supported projects include digging a trench and hooking up the plumbing to plastic rain barrels

 Kristie Lukas.
-Kristie lends her graphic design, editing, and writing skills to the tool library, and has been a volunteer with us since March 2015.
+Kristie lent her graphic design, editing, and writing skills to the tool library, designing our original promotional materials and t-shirt.
 Kristie is passionate about alternatives to our current economic system, including barter systems and community sharing programs -like the Southeast Seattle Tool Library!
 Besides volunteering, Kristie enjoys hiking, gardening and creative endeavors of all kinds including cooking, pottery and painting.